JuergenDingel/bauhaus_Einstein/README.md

 # Solving Einstein's Puzzle with Bauhaus

-Welcome to the major project for CISC/CMPE 204!

 ## Summary

 Go to, e.g., https://web.stanford.edu/~laurik/fsmbook/examples/Einstein%27sPuzzle.html for a description of Einstein's puzzle.
 We use the Python library Bauhaus (https://bauhaus.readthedocs.io/en/latest/bauhaus.html) to encode and solve it.
 The main purpose is to provide another example of the use of Bauhaus.
 As a project in CISC 204 it would probably be too simple (we'll use the CISC 204 project template nonetheless).
+Note that none of the expected documents are provided.

 ## Structure